 Betting on people makes them feel empowered.
 These are your diamonds in the rough.
 Pretty soon, they become dependable volunteers who can execute events end-to-end, with only a simple brief from you.

 At times, I have been so sure a volunteer will be a great fit but found that the collaboration just does not work out as I hoped.
 In general, I think even 7 or 8 successes out of 10 is a good number for a community.
 One thing you should do is consider why the volunteer is failing.
 Did they lose steam?
 If they still have the intent, you can motivate them to act.
 If they don’t it would be unfair to other volunteers who actually work for impact.

 At the end of the day, finding the right volunteer is instinct and process.
 Both work.
-A good mix of both will more often that get you a high success rate when identifying your next champion.
+A good mix of both will more often get you a high success rate when identifying your next champion.